-1.1 This code describes the properties of liquid oxygen, the nature of hazards associated with it and the essential information on storage, handling, packing, labelling, and disposal of waste, cleaning and repair of containers, training of personnel, selection of personal protective equipment and first aid.
+1.1 This standard (Part 1) describes the properties of liquid oxygen, the nature of hazards associated with it and the essential information on storage, handling, packing, labelling, and disposal of waste, cleaning and repair of containers, training of personnel, selection of personal protective equipment and first aid.

 1.2 This code does not deal with the specifications for design of buildings, chemical engineering plants, storage vessels and equipment for operations control and waste disposal.